Ryan Giggs: Premier Futsal India Champion

-Ryan Giggs has raised yet another trophy and surely the last of a mammoth career.
+Ryan Giggs has raised yet another trophy, defending his Indian Premier Futsal crown.
+This is surely the last of a mammoth career, though I said that last year.
 But perhaps more importantly, has he helped trigger a sleeping giant of global sport?
 A new futsal competition has generated unprecedented exposure across the world’s biggest news and social media channels, particularly in the English speaking world.
 Here in the UK, there’s been more media exposure for Premier Futsal than any futsal world cup or event has ever produced.

 Premier Futsal is owned by wealthy businessmen and some of the team owners include actors and media or entertainment companies.
 They’ve attracted commercial partners like broadcaster Sony Pictures Networks from nothing.